 When they question his choice of a California wine while they are in France, he quickly pivots to offer one from France.
 The couple argues with him; he gets flustered and spills their water while we cringe.

 The lights come up, and we realize his teacher had been role-playing their customer service training.
 I love that he turns to the class and acknowledges they are bound to have to deal with angry customers and asks, “What could he have done differently?”

 That’s how role-playing works.
 You commit to the learning coming out of it and see the role-play exercise as a way to prepare and then keep learners from making mistakes.
 It is a sharing, not a test.

 You don’t want this to feel like you are trying to get them to improvise or act; you just want them to practice what they’ve learned.
-When you first begin using this tool, you want to be clear - to remove as much fear as possible - and reinforce this is just practice, not a performance.
+When you first begin using this tool, you want to be clear - to remove as much fear as possible - and reinforce that this is just practice, not a performance.

 So many people say they hate role-playing.